AI Quarterly April 2026

 Speaking Engagements

-- April 14, 2026 – Gillian Clow and Kaitlin Owen will present “AI in Litigation: Ethical Considerations and Practical Tips” for the program in the Alston & Bird AI Legal Insights: Shaping Tomorrow webinar series.
+• April 14, 2026 – Gillian Clow and Kaitlin Owen presented “AI in Litigation: Ethical Considerations and Practical Tips” for the 13th program in the Alston & Bird AI Legal Insights: Shaping Tomorrow webinar series.

-- March 25–27, 2026 – Alex Brown moderated the panel “Surveillance Pricing: Who’s Watching Your Wallet?” during the 2026 ABA Antitrust Spring Meeting.
+• March 25–27, 2026 – Alex Brown moderated and spoke on the panel “Surveillance Pricing: Who’s Watching Your Wallet?” during the 2026 ABA Antitrust Spring Meeting, which detailed how companies using AI pricing tools are navigating increased regulation.

 News

-- January 26, 2026 – Alex Brown is featured on the podcast ABA Antitrust Law Section: Our Curious Amalgam discussing “What’s Happening with AI and Data Privacy?
-An Update from the IRS Committee.”
+January 26, 2026 – Alex Brown is featured on the podcast ABA Antitrust Law Section: Our Curious Amalgam discussing “What’s Happening with AI and Data Privacy?
+An Update from the PRIS Committee.”

 Press Releases